ScottSmalley/PunnettMe/README.md

 combinations based on different genes.I.e.
 Gene 1 is heterozygous, Gene 2 is Homozygous Dominant etc.)

+Included in Git Repo is a JavaDoc of all the methods in folder "doc"

 Built by:
 Scott Smalley
 Software Engineering Undergrad